 Most tests are taken online.
 Once you are in your course, you will be able to look at the syllabus to find the method of testing used for your particular course.
 Tests may be administered in Blackboard or they may be administered through external sites such as MathXL, MyMathLab, or SAM.
 These requirements will be discussed as part of your course.
 Tests can be multiple choice, open ended, true/false, short essay, or long essay in format.
 Tests may also be timed and graded automatically.
 Each course will be different in the type of tests required.
 Once completed, your instructor may provide feedback on your test through the course's grade book.

 How much work is there in a typical online course?

 You can expect to spend the same amount of time online as you would in the face-to-face classroom plus homework and study time.
 A fair prediction would be to take the contact hours for your course and multiply by two to predict the minimum hours per week your course should take.
 Therefore, a five contact hour class will require a minimum of 10 hours per week when you take into account typical class time, homework time, and study time.

 Can I take courses on-campus and online at the same time?

 Yes, you can take on-campus and online courses at the same time.
 However, please remember that online courses are as rigorous as on-campus courses, and you should expect the same level of work or more.

 Can I take more than one course at a time?

 You can take up to the maximum number of courses recommended by your advisor but not to exceed 18-credit hours.
 However, these courses are as rigorous as on-campus courses, and you should expect the same level of work or more.

 If I have problems in my class, what do I do?

 Your instructor is your first contact.
-The course syllabus and information in your ANGEL course will state the best way to contact your instructor.
+The course syllabus and information in your Blackboard course will state the best way to contact your instructor.
 If you have problems with your instructor that you cannot work out, you may contact the dean for your program.